 Volunteers for Wildlife strives to educate the public about Long Island's native fauna and the importance of preserving these species along with their habitats.
 Through our education programs, we have been able to reach thousands of adults and children to foster a love and appreciation for Long Island's wildlife.

-Volunteers for Wildlife, Inc. was founded in 1982 by Sallie Rupert, Joyce DeGeorge, and Marilyn Forman.
-We were originally founded out of Sallie's home but after recognizing a need for a physical center we established our Hospital & Education Center on the property of the Nature Conservancy in Cold Spring Harbor.
-In 1992, we relocated to Caumsett State Park and in the fall of 2011, we moved to our current location at Bailey Arboretum in Locust Valley.
+Volunteers for Wildlife, Inc. was founded in 1982 as the first Wildlife Hospital on Long Island.
+Co-founders Sallie Rupert, Joyce DeGeorge, and Marilyn Forman first began caring for injured & orphaned wildlife out of Sallie’s garage!
+Our operations quickly expanded and we established a professional Wildlife Hospital & Education Center.
+Our Center was previously located on the grounds of the Nature Conservancy in Cold Spring Harbor and then Caumsett State Park in Lloyd Harbor where we resided for over 20 years.
+Our Center is currently located at Bailey Arboretum in Locust Valley.

 Where Are We Now?